-One of the very first things Josh and I noticed when we started Zero Waste was the sheer amount of random stuff we had in our house.
-5 living situations, 2 states, and 1 marriage later, we had collected quite a stash; it wasn’t pretty.
+One of the very first things Josh and I noticed when we started transitioning to zero waste was the sheer amount of random stuff we had in our house.
+Five living situations, two states, and one marriage later and we had collected quite a stash; it wasn’t pretty.

 Ready to hear something horrifying?
 We used to own eleven cutting boards…eleven!

-Now, I know most of you aren’t operating like this – proud of you – but there is something to be said for the American tendency to collect large amounts of stuff, good or bad.
+Now, I know most of you aren’t operating like this (proud of you) but there is something to be said for the American tendency to collect large amounts of stuff, good or bad.
 We are a generally affluent nation made up of people who have been conditioned to buy, buy, buy.
-We are so overloaded with possessions that many of us turn to storage units to hold onto the things we never use.
+And we are so overloaded with possessions that many of us turn to storage units to hold onto the things we never use.

 Life is bigger than stuff people.
 Don’t buy things you don’t need.
 It’ll only bog you down!